vitessio/website/content/en/docs/design-docs/vttablet/component-ts.md

 The dimension dropper will be a new feature of the stats package.
 Its purpose is to remove specific dimensions from any multi-dimensional variable.

-We’ll introduce a new command-line flag that takes a list of labels as input, like `-drop_dimensions=’Keyspace,ShardName’`.
+We’ll introduce a new command-line flag that takes a list of labels as input, like `-drop_dimensions='Keyspace,ShardName'`.
 The stats package will then remove that dimension from any variable that refers to it.

 In the case of the TabletServer, specifying `TabletID` in the list of dropped dimensions will have the effect of all TabletServers incrementing a common counter instead of different ones under their own tablet id.